Debra Morgan

-Debra Charlotte Morgan (spelled Deborah in the novels) is a fictional character created by Jeff Lindsay for his Dexter book series.
-She also appears in the television series, based on Lindsay's books, portrayed by Jennifer Carpenter.
+Debra Morgan (spelled Deborah in the novels) is a fictional character created by Jeff Lindsay for his Dexter book series.
 In Lindsay's novels, she first appeared in Darkly Dreaming Dexter and was featured in every novel in the series.
+In the television series based on Lindsay's books, she is mainly portrayed by Jennifer Carpenter in Dexter and New Blood, and as a younger version of herself by Molly Brown in Original Sin.

-Debra is the sister of the series' antihero protagonist Dexter Morgan.
+Debra is the adoptive sister of the series' antihero protagonist Dexter Morgan.